 - 1. The Plan undergoes an annual internal review that includes associated policies, procedures and tasks associated with wildfire mitigation efforts, plans and procedures.
 The review may include senior operations personnel, administrative, compliance and government relations staff.
-Training needs are included in the review to ensure employees understand their role in maintaining compliance. - During the review process, new or additional wildfire mitigation items may be assessed and added to an electric operations budget or engineering rehabilitation budgets.
+Training needs are included in the review to ensure employees understand their role in maintaining compliance. - 2.
+During the review process, new or additional wildfire mitigation items may be assessed and added or deleted to an electric operations budget or engineering rehabilitation budgets.
 These items are typically budgeted for the next fiscal year.
 Funding undergoes several approval processes, both internally in the Electric department which requires Director approval and then at the City level, which requires City Management approvals.
 When complete, the budget then moves to a public process at City Council, which reviews and authorizes the final approval.
 The financial budgeting process is publically available to all Roseville customers.
 Should an unexpected and/or unbudgeted mitigation expense become necessary, the expense will typically be funded from the existing approved operations maintenance budget.

-3. Once staff has reviewed the Plan, an independent auditor is chosen to make an impartial review of the Plan, policies and procedures as well as compliance with current regulations.
+3. Once staff has reviewed the Plan, an independent auditor may be chosen to make an impartial review of the Plan, policies and procedures as well as compliance with current regulations.
 Adjustments are made to the next version of the Plan during this process until the auditor and the City are satisfied that all statutes have been met.
-At that time, the Plan is posted on the City website and available in print for public review and comment.
-The final part of the process includes the independent auditor presenting the Plan in a publicly held City Council meeting requesting Council approval for use.
+When ready, the Plan is posted on the City website and available in print for public review and comment.
+The final part of the process includes City Council approval for use.